titaniumnetwork-dev/nano/README.md

 **Build Static**

 Run `pnpm run build-static` to build the app for production into the `dist` folder.
-This is only for static hosting on github pages etc. Make sure to change the Wisp server in `/index.html` to an external one.
+This is for static hosting on Github Pages etc. Make sure to change the Wisp server in `/index.html` to an external one.

 **Development**